3 people arrested after allegedly trading toddler for vehicle in Thomasville

 Investigators were able to find the child's biological mother, Alice Leann Todd, 45, of Thomasville.

-Police say Todd gave the child to Chavis and her husband Vicencio Mendoza Romero, 53, in exchange for a vehicle in 2018.
+Police say Todd gave the child, then less than a year old, to Chavis and her husband Vicencio Mendoza Romero, 53, in exchange for a vehicle in 2018.

+Police said Chavis and Romero used to watch the child but it wasn’t until last year that they agreed to take custody of her in exchange for a 1993 Plymouth Laser.

+Neighbor Loretta Poole saw Chavis and Romero with the baby all the time.

 On Monday, a Davidson County Grand Jury returned true bills of indictment on Chavis, Romero and Todd for the unlawful sale, surrender or purchase of a minor.